programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ```

 [Figure 9](https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/fig9.html)

+Creating the dropdown bar in the above example provides users with the ability to isolate (and examine) a given element from the wider visualisation, a Plotly feature which we visited earlier in the tutorial when noting that double-clicking on an element in the graph's legend will remove it from the visualisation (¶18).
+However, the dropdown menu offers an additional advantage: it provides us with the ability to create **dynamic headings**, where our titles and labels can change depending on which option we have selected from the dropdown box.
+Take another look at the figure above, but this time pay attention to the way that the titles and axis-labels change as you select different options!

 The above examples demonstrate that it is very easy to create graphs using Plotly Express and relatively simple to add interactivity such as animation frames and dropdown bars.
 Having thus provided an overview of Plotly Express, we will now look at creating graphs with Plotly Graph Objects.
 Specifically, we will focus on what 'Graph Objects' are, how they work, and when (and why) you might want to create graphs using `plotly.go` instead of `plotly.px`.